-Despite these caveats, I wholeheartedly recommend Tanzania as a safari destination, for both first-time and seasoned safari-goers.
+Despite this caveat, I wholeheartedly recommend Tanzania as a safari destination, for both first-time and seasoned safari-goers.
 There are few areas of the continent that offer the amount, variety and accessibility of wildlife that Tanzania does, against such a scenic backdrop.
 And, the country's three distinct safari 'circuits' - northern, southern and western - are each unique in terms of animal populations and topography.
-As an added benefit, Tanzania's coastline is wonderful, with idyllic islands and beaches that serve as a satisfying post-safari respite.
+As an added benefit, Tanzania's coastline is wonderful, with idyllic islands and beaches that serve as a satisfying post-safari respite.... more

 Much More than a Migration Destination

 For me, Tanzania is a country of two halves.
 Both hemispheres have been richly endowed with natural beauty and plentiful wildlife, but there are some big differences when it comes to the type of safari experience you’re looking for.

 The northern safari circuit takes in the world-renowned Serengeti migration, exclusive Grumeti, iconic Ngorongoro Crater, elephant-rich Tarangire, Africa’s highest mountain (Kilimanjaro), scenic Lake Manyara and the historical and cultural hub of Zanzibar.
 These diverse attractions make for an incredible safari itinerary in a wildlife-rich region synonymous with natural beauty and animal sightings of the highest order.
 There is good reason why everyone, including myself, raves about the wildlife viewing, lodges and safari experiences on offer in northern Tanzania.
 While you are unlikely to have the place all to yourself, especially at migration time, a safari around the northern circuit delivers a phenomenal wildlife experience at any time of year (except for rainy April).